madank4421/vsd/week3/task3/README.md

 ![error](images/error.png)

-Open avsdpll.lib and comment line 54-60 and 68-78 as shown:
+Open avsdpll.lib and comment line 54-60 and 68-78 (only use multi-line comment /* */ ) as shown:

 ![change](images/change.png)